mainmatter/mainmatter.com/src/workshops/effective-git.md

 description:
   Git is at the center of modern pull request-based development workflows.
   Mastering it makes teams more productive and developers' jobs more enjoyable.
+tagline: |
+  <p>Although Git is everyone's version control system of choice, it can sometimes seem overwhelming and cause developers headaches instead of supporting them in their work.</p>
+  <p>In this one day workshop, we explore the fundamental concepts of Git and via hands-on exercises focused around day-to-day tasks show how to get the most out of it.</p>
 tag: /assets/images/resources/workshops/effective-git/git.svg
 og:
   image: /assets/images/resources/workshops/effective-git/og-image.png
 topics:
-  - title: Delivery Pipelines
+  - heading:  Delivery Pipelines
     image: /assets/images/resources/workshops/effective-git/chevrons.svg
     text: >
       Highly integrated and automated infrastructure and workflows are the foundation that successful engineering teams excel on and Git is what drives them at their core.
 We'll look at branching models, Pull Request based workflows, and reviewing.
-  - title: Git Fundamentals
+  - heading:  Git Fundamentals
     image: /assets/images/resources/workshops/effective-git/box.svg
     text: >
       Once we understand how Git fits in to the bigger picture, we'll look into how it works at its core and the building blocks it consists of.
 We'll cover what blobs, trees and snapshots are and understand how they represent a repo's history over time.
-  - title: Branching and Merging
+  - heading:  Branching and Merging
     image: /assets/images/resources/workshops/effective-git/git-branch.svg
     text: >
       Git makes branching easy and cheap and working with Git means constantly switching branches and merging them back together.
 We'll look at common branching and merging scenarios and understand what fast-forward merges and 3-way merges are.
-  - title: Rewriting History
+  - heading:  Rewriting History
     image: /assets/images/resources/workshops/effective-git/list.svg
     text: >
       Keeping a clean history and organizing commits in meaningful ways is essential for efficient collaboration on code bases.
 We will cover (interactive) rebasing and rewriting history including squashing, editing and dropping commits.
-  - title: Bisecting
+  - heading:  Bisecting
     image: /assets/images/resources/workshops/effective-git/crosshair.svg
     text: >
       Sometimes it's hard to find the change that introduced a particular defect and Git Bisect can be of great help in identifying the respective commit.
 We look at how bisecting works and how it can be used to save a lot of time in common scenarios.
-  - title: Open Q&A
+  - heading:  Open Q&A
     image: /assets/images/resources/workshops/effective-git/help.svg
     text: >
       We reserve some time in the end to discuss your team's specific questions